Tank McNamara: Characters and story

 Tank has matured with the strip, which has gone on to highlight his loyalty, inherently gentle nature, and good heart.
 Recent years have seen several sequences dealing with Tank's youthful indiscretions.
-His behavior is never as damning as he believes it to have been, and he is always deeply sorry for his actions.
+His behavior is never as damning as he believes it to have been, and he is always deeply apologetic for his actions.
 While these sequences flesh out the background of Tank's character, they show the reader that he has always been a decent human being.

-Tank, who is a bachelor portrayed as being vulnerable to romantic injury, began seriously dating a woman named Angela in 2005.
+Tank was a bachelor portrayed as being vulnerable to romantic injury. he began seriously dating a woman named Angela in 2005.
 Angela works at his TV station, and the two met after she beat him in the station's 2005 NCAA tournament pool, despite choosing teams based on their uniform colors.
 Angela was the single mother of an athletically gifted son to whom Tank served as a father figure, and she eschewed competing in sports since a youthful tennis talent took over her life.
 She accompanied Tank to many work assignments, often assisting him in undercover reporting.

 In November 2012, Tank agreed to escort a producer named Natalie to the Women in Media Ball.
 He explained that he and Angela were "taking time off from each other."
 Angela also confirmed that she was seeing someone else.

 Tank is still friends with Buck Baker, a quarterback he protected as a lineman.

 As of 2019, Tank's "main squeeze" is Barb.
 On May 23, 2020, as Tank is about to ask Barb to marry him, Barb proposes to Tank.
 The wedding takes place December 4, 2022.

 Tank's neighbors Nick and Kate had their own comic strip, Second Chances, from 1996 to 2000.